thecloudterminal01/learn-devops/cloud/gcp/task-025-managing-traffic-with-anthos-service-mesh/ReadMe.md

           number: 9080
 EOF
 ```

+> In Istio, when an incoming request arrives at a Kubernetes cluster, it first reaches the Gateway resource,
+> and then the VirtualService resource.
+The Gateway resource receives the incoming traffic and is responsible
+> for routing the traffic to the correct VirtualService based on the specified rules.
+The VirtualService resource
+> then applies additional routing rules to further direct the traffic to the appropriate destination service or pod.
+> So in the example manifest, the incoming traffic will first reach the bookinfo-gateway Gateway resource and then
+> it will be directed to the bookinfo VirtualService based on the specified matching rules.
+The VirtualService
+> will then route the traffic to the appropriate destination based on the defined routing rules.

 - Verify that the Gateway and VirtualService have been created and notice that the VirtualService is pointing to the Gateway: